 The Sydenham School Safeguarding and Child Protection Procedures will be adhered to.
 All children will be taught personal safety skills carefully matched to their level of development and understanding.
-If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. s/he will immediately report concerns to the designated person for child protection.
+If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. they will immediately report concerns to the DSL.